hamsar4j/deep-research-bot/README.md

 ### Search Providers

 By default the bot uses the Tavily API via LangChain.
 Supply `SEARCH_PROVIDER=tavily` (default) and `TAVILY_API_KEY` to enable it.
 If you'd prefer a no-key option, set `SEARCH_PROVIDER=duckduckgo` to switch to the DuckDuckGo search tool without changing the agent code.
+The shared LLM client glue lives in `src/deep_research_bot/llm/model_client.py`.

 ## Usage